Itunuoluwa1/Capstone_SalesData/README.md

 ![BI Sales SQL](https://github.com/user-attachments/assets/b9e3475f-6b59-4fb5-80be-af291158a7ec)

 #### Sales Overview
 I visualised a number of visual to show the sales overview on the sales data.
+In this dashboard, I included slicers: The Region Slicer, Product Slicer and Year Slicer.
+I also used filters majorly the Top N filter to visualize Top 10 and Top 1 vivisuals even Bottom values.\
 - Total Sales per year
 - Sales by product
 - Sales by region